eugene-khyst/spring-data-examples/README.md

 * `LazyInitializationException` when serializing associations with `FetchType.LAZY`
 * there's 99% chance that entity or DTO structure will change and become not identical

+JDK 14 introduces [records](https://docs.oracle.com/en/java/javase/14/language/records.html), which are a new kind of type declaration.
+Like an `enum`, a record is a restricted form of a class.
+It’s ideal for DTOs.

 To simplify entity to DTO mapping I recommend [MapStruct](https://mapstruct.org/) library.
-Unlike most other bean mapping tools, MapStruct doesn’t work at runtime but is a compile-time code generator.
+Unlike most others bean mapping tools, MapStruct doesn't work at runtime but is a compile-time code generator.
-It generates the mapper class at the compile time.
+It generates the mapper class at the compilation time.

-Find out more details in the [example](#springdatajpaexample).
+Find out more details in the [example](#e930cfb2216d9b0871311eeabd12ef12).

-## <a name="86e43ec88f085c89356cfb650c7d5ce7"></a>Spring Data JDBC
+## <a id="86e43ec88f085c89356cfb650c7d5ce7"></a>Spring Data JDBC

 In the previous section we've found out that JPA and Hibernate has a lot of pitfalls and is complicated.